 - I worked all week-6 days, put in 12-14 hour days.
 Didn’t have a restful weekend before that,

 - Oh, and Irma.
 Don’t forget all the stress and work dealing with Hurricane Irma.
 I’m Physically exhausted.
 Dehydrated.
 Etc.

 - Oh no, My wife fell.
 She’s pregnant.
 She’s now on crutches.
 Is she going to be okay?
 Am I going to have to stay home from work to help Monday?
-Add Mental Exhaustion.
+Add Mental Exhaustion and Overload.